shivanirathore24/Learn-NodeJS/E-Commerce APIs/docs/MONGODB-WITH-NODEJS-I.md

     - The signIn method was also present in UserModel, which searched for a user in a static array.
     - In the updated code, both methods have been removed from UserModel.

-2. Now, UserModel Only Contains the Constructor and getAll():
+2. UserModel Now Only Contains the Constructor:
-    - The updated version only defines the user schema (constructor) and keeps getAll() for retrieving static user data.
+    - The updated version defines only the user schema (constructor) without any methods.
-    - This means UserModel is now a pure data model, and all logic related to user authentication is likely moved elsewhere (e.g., UserRepository).
+    - It no longer interacts with the database, making it a pure data model.

+3. Removed getAll Method:
+    - The getAll method, which retrieved static user data, has been removed.
+    - Now, all user-related queries are likely handled in UserRepository.

 #### Why These Changes?
 1. ✔ Separation of Concerns – Now, database interaction is handled separately (possibly in UserRepository).